 - Practical tips to help you survive

-Having gone through the whole process myself, I wish someone would have told me the same things before starting.
+Having gone through the whole process myself, these are the things I wish someone would have told me before starting!

 Ready to get started?